Legal career of Mary Robinson: Legal and academic career

 Robinson was called to the Irish bar in 1967.
 Two years later, shortly after announcing her bid for a seat in the Dublin University constituency in Seanad Éireann, Robinson was appointed Reid Professor of Criminal and Constitutional Law at Trinity, then a part-time position that was not particularly well paid.
 At the time of her appointment, she was 25 years old, making her the youngest law professor to have been appointed at Trinity College.
 In 1973, Robinson was called to the English bar at Middle Temple.
 The following year, Robinson undertook an examination of the Special Criminal Court, which she concluded by making five recommendations, one of which being that the Irish government undertake a review of the justification for and operations of that court.
 Robinson left the professorial post in 1975, and it was subsequently made into a full-time position.

-In 1980, while writing for Fortnight, she revisited the issue of the Special Criminal Court and branded government inaction in the intervening six years as a "scandal".
+In 1980, writing for Fortnight, she revisited the issue of the Special Criminal Court and branded government inaction in the intervening six years as a "scandal".
 From then until 1990, when she was elected president, Robinson lectured in Trinity in European community law.
 In 1988, alongside her husband, she co-founded the Irish Centre for European Law, a subsidiary of Trinity College.

 Robinson was made a senior counsel in Ireland in 1980; in the years that followed, she was elected to the Royal Irish Academy.
 From 1984, she served on the Advisory Commission of Interights, an international legal human rights NGO that was based in London.
 In 1987, she was elected to the International Commission of Jurists in Geneva.
-Disappointingly for Robinson, in 1984, Dick Spring appointed John Rogers as Attorney General of Ireland.
+Disappointingly for Robinson, in 1984, Dick Spring recommended the appointment of John Rogers as Attorney General of Ireland.
 A position widely expected to be offered to Robinson, not receiving the appointment has been described by one of her biographers as "one of the most bitter disappointments of Mary Robinson's public career".
 That same year Robinson was made a member of the editorial board of the Irish Current Law Statutes Annotated.
 Robinson retired from practicing law in February 1990, when she was approached by the Labour Party to run as their candidate to the presidency of Ireland.